Blady-Com/gnoga/docs/user_guide.md

 ### When would I not use Gnoga?

 Gnoga is ideal for almost all GUI application development. however it wouldn't be the best choice for writing an application that required close integration with the operating system's native UI.
-That doesn't mean to say you can't combine native UI development with Gnoga and often still in this case Gnoga remains a good solution.
+That doesn't mean to say you can't combine native UI development with Gnoga and in those case Gnoga often remains a good solution.

 For example, On Mac OS X, native Gnoga applications use Mac Gap 2's APIs to access many native OS features. (http://macgapproject.github.io/).
-It is also possible to create on any platform a native application with an embedded HTML 5 widget such as WebKit and then have the best of both worlds.
+It is also possible to create on any platform a native application with an embedded HTML 5 widget and then have the best of both worlds.

 ### Who wrote Gnoga?